Classic Westwood Eatery been around since 1920 this is the original location but now there are 6 around the Los Angeles area.

 Classic ground beef a little bit mushy possibly good on top of nachos or a burger the way it’s made but no chucks of goodness in this one.
 I would say maybe a classic but a little too ground for me, flavor was nice yet mild.

-Turkey chili was with ground turkey combined with beans, corns and peppers
+Turkey chili was with ground turkey combined with beans, corns and peppers.
+Didn’t love the flavor.

 Vegetable lots of beans, larger chunks of tomatoes, corn, and peppers cooked down mild flavor

-Fireman’s-braised beef was yummy definitely my favorite hand down, larger chunks of beef in a rich sauce.
+Fireman’s-braised beef was yummy definitely my favorite hands down, larger chunks of beef in a rich sauce.

 Texas-style was spicy with few bean and larger chucks of beef instead of the ground beef